Ngann/Volunteer-Tracker/README.md

 ## Description

-_The program is allows users to enter projects and volunteers._
+_The program will allow users to enter projects and volunteers._

 ## Setup/Installation Requirements